API Reference¶

 Changed in version 0.7.0: The duration parameter was replaced with base.
 The loop no longer ends on its own.

-event(event_dispatcher, event_name, *, filter=None, stop_dispatching=False) Awaitable[tuple]¶
+event(event_dispatcher, event_name, *, filter=None, stop_dispatching=False)¶

-Returns an awaitable that can be used to wait for:
+Returns an Awaitable that can be used to wait for:

 • a Kivy event to occur.